carevealed/RawOpticalHarvest/readme.md

 ## Caveats
 ### Conservative
 The program attempts to be very conservative about what changes it makes to the output directory.
-If the program errors in the middle of an intake, it is currently the user's responsibility to change the parent directory or clean up any erroneously directories the program has erroneously created prior to re-running.
-This is planned to be amended in future iterations of the project by prompting the user to skip the creation or cancel the intake.
+If the program detects that files it would otherwise write to already exist, it will prompt the user for guidance.
+For existing parent directories, the process is resumable, but if an identifier is detected on disk, the user must decide to exit the program or skip the identifier.
+This is because the project does not currently make an attempt to merge directories.

 ### Dry Run
 If users are unsure if they would like to actually modify the contents of the disk but instead just view what the program would do, they can use the `-d` flag.